How to File a DBA in Maine

 What is a DBA?

-When a business wants to operate under a name other than their legal name, the state of Maine, like most states, require the business to register their business name.
+When a business wants to operate under a name other than its legal name, the state of Maine, like most states, requires the business to register its business name.
 The registration requirement was designed to protect consumers from business owners hiding anonymously behind the name of a business.

 Sole proprietorships and general partnerships are the most common entities to register for a DBA.

-The fee to register an Assumed Name for sole proprietorships and partnerships varies by town and county, but expect $10-$20.
+The fee to register an Assumed Name for sole proprietorships and general partnerships vary by town and county but expect the filing fee to be between $10 and $20.
 This is a one-time fee.

 What are the steps to file a DBA in Maine?

 Step 1: Obtain the Assumed Business Name Form

 Get the Assumed Business Name registration form from the Town or City Clerk’s office where the business will be located.

 Sole proprietorships and partnerships will obtain a form from the Town or City Clerk’s office.
 Most have the form on their website, while others are available at the Clerks office.